Multilayered Writing in Hamburg Prompt Books and Playbooks since the 18th Century

 Part 2 (2023–2025)

-Building on the methodological approach developed in its first three years, the continuation of the project includes additional types of written artefacts from spoken theatre while branching out historically and further refining its framework: the project focuss on multilayered written artefacts from the 'Theatersammlung' (theatre collection) at Staatsbibliothek Hamburg.
-The 'Theatersammlung' contains more than 10,000 mid-1870s to mid-1980s prompt books and playbooks, mostly from the still renowned 'great' Hamburg theatre houses (Deutsches Schauspielhaus, Thalia Theater).
-The breadth of the collection puts on display the historic development of written artefacts in European spoken theatre over a century: a large number integrates drawings; handwriting persists and often dominates in the interaction with print, early typewriting and the history of photocopying.
-Above all, the early 20th-century rise of the artistic director ('Regisseur') gives way to a prominent new type of multilayered and multigraphic written artefact in the performing arts: the 'Regiebuch' (director’s prompt book or, for better differentiation, 'director’s log') which, in sharp contrast with common academic approaches, the project squarely situates within the performing arts manuscript culture as a whole.
-This holds especially true for the most spectacular items of the 'Theatersammlung': director’s logs by one of the originators of European 20th-century directors’ theatre ('Regietheater'), Leopold Jessner (at Thalia Theater from 1904 to 1915), whose main estate was lost during his exile.
+Building on the methodological approach developed in its first three years, the continuation of the project included additional types of written artefacts from spoken theatre while branching out historically and further refining its framework: the project focused on early 20th century multilayered written artefacts from the 'Theatersammlung' (theatre collection) at Staatsbibliothek Hamburg.
+Based on the breadth of the collection, the project was able to outline the manuscript practices with regard to mixed-media and multigraphic written artefacts: handwriting persisted and often dominated in the interaction with print, early typewriting and the history of photocopying; a large number of the written artefacts for staging integrated drawings.
+Above all, the early 20th-century rise of the artistic director ('Regisseur') gave way to a prominent new type of multilayered and multigraphic written artefact in the performing arts: the 'Regiebuch' (director's prompt book) which, in sharp contrast with common academic approaches, the project squarely situated within the performing arts manuscript culture as a whole.
+This held especially true for the most spectacular items of the 'Theatersammlung': director's books by one of the originators of European 20th-century directors' theatre ('Regietheater'), Leopold Jessner (at Thalia Theater from 1904 to 1915), whose main estate was lost during his exile.

 People